Skip to main content

 Mountain biking after Whipple Surgery.

 I wasn't sure what life would be like after my Pancreaticoduodenectomy or "The Whipple" in Nov 2023, my big concern was the change in quality of life and would I be able get back on the mountain bike.
-The surgery it's self went really well they tell me, but on the start of the second week, when I should have been going home I developed several leaks and this was the start of a long difficult recovery.
+The surgery it's self went really well they tell me, but on the start of the second week, when I should have been going home I developed several leaks and this was the beginning of a long difficult recovery.
 I started to worry that this was what my new normal would be like, but some how found the drive and energy to walk as much as I could while spending 140 days in the hospital.
 I kept telling my self this would help me get back to the life I wanted.
-Friends and family helped support me, give me the energy I need and reminded me to keep my sense of humour.
+Friends and family helped support me, gave me the energy I need and reminded me to keep my sense of humour.

 A group of friends, family, and strangers put to together a Gofund Me campaign and bought me a Rocky Mountain Instinct Ebike, at first I wasn't sure how to take it.
 Did they think I wasn’t going to ever be able to ride my favourite analog bike, a Norco Sight?
 It turned out the Ebike was huge part of my recovery, getting me back out on some trails which helped me mentally.
 I was discharged on Apr 28, 2024 but still had a NJ feeding tube and wasn't able to eat or drink anything.
 The first few weeks home were very tough, still having pain, dealing with long periods of tube feeding that was making me nauseated and keeping me awake at night.
 I was still walking as much as I could and enjoying being outside in the fresh air.
 The Ebike arrive on May 24, 2024 and it had been a rough day, but when I saw the bike and sat on things felt better.
 I managed to ride it around my Tiny House and everything seemed better.
 I found a way to pack the feeding system up in the backpack and started to go on daily rides.
 At first I was afraid to leave the sight of my house, just doing laps around the yard, or the road in front of my place.
 Eventually I got up the courage to ride a little father away, making it down to the Elbow River, near my house, to enjoy sitting by the moving water.
 Things were looking up, I was seeing the light at the end of this long difficult time.

 On July 4, 2024 the NJ feeding tube was finally removed, this gave me a lot more freedom, but also a new set of challenges to deal with.
 Learning what I could eat, how much I could stomach and keeping my energy up.
 I discovered eating smaller amounts more often was the way that work best for me.
 This new found freedom was something I had dreamed about.
-I still had to be reminded that I was no where near the shape I had been 8 month ago, I was still down in weight 20 lbs, my strength and coordination had declined.
-I started riding easy trails and loving the fact I could do a ride with out a lot of pain or discomfort.
+I still had to be reminded that I was no where near the shape I had been 8 month ago.
+I was down in weight 9 kgs, my strength and coordination had declined.
+I started riding easy trails and loving the fact I could do a ride without a lot of pain or discomfort.
 I may have gone into things a little too fast looking back at it now.
 I still can't believe I went with friends to do one of the local classic rides less than 2 weeks after having the feeding tube removed, Jumping Pound Ridge.
 It's a tough climb up, I took the Ebike so that helped and I decided to come back the same way I went up and skip the long ride over to the next mountain, Cox Hill, that had a very rough technical down.
 Riding down I soon realized I didn't have the upper body strength to do things like this, the Ebike had got me up the mountain but I would need to start working on my upper body strength.

 I continued riding the Ebike until late Sept, riding over 800 k in the 4 months.
 I decide it was time to see what I could do on the analog bike and started riding that more.
 It was tougher but felt good to be getting stronger.
 Winter arrived in mid Nov and then I switched to the fat bike, shorter rides in the winter but helped build more strength and coordination.
 I averaged 200 k a month over the winter.